-One of the greatest benefits of becoming a real estate agent is an unlimited income opportunity.
+An unlimited income opportunity is one of the greatest benefits of becoming a real estate agent.
 However, the downside to this freedom is that it leads to undisciplined spending.

-These ten financial independence tips will help you learn more about saving for retirement, how to start accumulating your wealth, and how to have the right mindset when it comes to your finances.
+These ten financial independence tips will help you learn more about saving for retirement, how to start accumulating your wealth, and how to have the right mindset regarding your finances.

 1. Pay Yourself First

 First on our list of financial independence tips is to pay yourself first.
 But this doesn’t mean buying material items.
 Instead, it means putting your money into a savings plan.

 You need to think of saving as paying yourself.
 Most people spend their money every month, and then they don’t have anything left to save.
 You have to watch the flow of your money.
 Otherwise, you’re going to lose it.

 Start saving now, and save as much as possible.
 Start by putting 10% of your income into a long-term savings plan.
 Every bit you save goes towards paying yourself in the future.